Bjerring/Bjerring.github.io/_posts/2019-11-07-the-yield-curve-and-its-components - Kopi.markdown

 ![swap_summary](/assets/images/yield_curve/swap_rates_summary.png)

 In a box and whiskers plot, the centre line in the box is the median, the edges of the box are the lower and upper quartiles (25th and 75th percentile), whilst the whiskers highlight the last data point within a distance of 1.5 x (upper – lower quartile) from the lower and upper quartiles.
-Values outside the whiskers are plotted separately as dots and suspected to be outliers.

-In addition, we can observe that correlation decreases according to difference in maturity
+In addition, we can observe that the correlation decreases according to difference in maturity
 ![swap_heatmap](/assets/images/yield_curve/heatmap.png)

 ## PCA Decomposition